JosefKuchar/lecture-recorder/README.md

 ## Post-processing service
 This service monitors the `outputs/` directory for new recordings and processes them.
 You don't need to run this service, but the quality of the recordings will be better if you do.

 First, you have to setup the postprocessing environment.
-Look at the `postprocess/README.md` for instructions.
+Look at the `postprocessing/README.md` for instructions.

 1. Run the postprocessing service:
    ```sh
    uv run postprocess_service.py
    ```

 2. The service will automatically process new recordings in the `outputs/` folder.
-After processing, the processed files will be in the `postprocess` folder
+After processing, the processed files will be in the `postprocessing` folder

 ---